 William Ericson has been a member of our Board of Directors since 2004 and our Lead Independent Director since 2010.
-Mr. Ericson is a Managing Partner at Mohr Davidow Ventures, or MDV, a venture capital firm.
-He joined MDV in 2000 after more than a decade of working closely with entrepreneurs to start and build innovative businesses in the role of lawyer, board member, entrepreneur and investor, and has led MDV's focus on personalized medicine investing since 2003.
+Mr. Ericson is a Founding Partner at Wildcat Venture Partners where he focuses on investments in Digital Health.
+He is also a General Partner at Mohr Davidow Ventures (MDV) where he has led the firm's focus on personalized medicine investing since 2003.
 Mr. Ericson holds a B.S.F.S. from Georgetown University School of Foreign Service and a J.D. from Northwestern University School of Law.
 We believe that Mr. Ericson possesses specific attributes that qualify him to serve as a member of our Board of Directors, including his experience with multiple companies in the life sciences industry and his focus on companies with molecular diagnostic platforms that will enable the vision of personalized medicine.

 Randy Livingston has been a member of our Board of Directors since 2009.
 He has served as Vice President for Business Affairs and Chief Financial Officer of Stanford University since March 2001.
 Before joining Stanford, Mr. Livingston served as the executive vice president, chief financial officer and a director of OpenTV Corp. from 1999 to 2001.
 Before joining OpenTV in 1999, Mr. Livingston served as a consultant and part-time chief financial officer for Silicon Valley technology companies with such diverse specialties as genomics, Internet commerce, medical devices, chemical synthesis and enterprise software.
-Previously, he was director of corporate development at Apple Computer and chief financial officer for Taligent, a 400-employee Apple-IBM-Hewlett-Packard joint venture system software company.
-Mr. Livingston currently serves as a director of Genomic Health, Inc. and eHealth, Inc. Mr. Livingston holds a B.S. in Mechanical Engineering and an M.B.A. from Stanford University.
+Previously, he was director of corporate development at Apple Computer and chief financial officer for Taligent, Inc., a 400-employee Apple-IBM-Hewlett-Packard joint venture system software company.
+Mr. Livingston currently serves as a director of eHealth, Inc. Mr. Livingston holds a B.S. in Mechanical Engineering and an M.B.A. from Stanford University.
 We believe that Mr. Livingston possesses specific attributes that qualify him to serve as a member of our Board of Directors, including his executive experience and his financial and accounting expertise with public companies.

 John F. Milligan, Ph.D. has been a member of our Board of Directors since 2013.
-Dr. Milligan joined Gilead Sciences in 1990 as a research scientist and was made Director of Project Management and Project Team Leader for the Gilead Hoffmann-La Roche Tamiflu® collaboration in 1996.
+Dr. Milligan joined Gilead Sciences Inc. in 1990 as a research scientist and was made Director of Project Management and Project Team Leader for the Gilead Hoffmann-La Roche Tamiflu® collaboration in 1996.
 In 2002, Dr. Milligan was appointed Chief Financial Officer of Gilead.
 He was named Gilead's Chief Operating Officer in 2007 and President in 2008.
 Dr. Milligan was appointed Chief Executive Officer and elected to the board of directors of Gilead in 2016.
-In 2008, Dr. Milligan joined the board of Biotechnology Industry Organization (BIO), the largest biotechnology industry organization.
 Dr. Milligan is a Trustee of Ohio Wesleyan University.
-Dr. Milligan received his BA from Ohio Wesleyan University, his Ph.D. in biochemistry from the University of Illinois and was an American Cancer Society postdoctoral fellow at the University of California at San Francisco.
+Dr. Milligan received his B.A. from Ohio Wesleyan University, his Ph.D. in biochemistry from the University of Illinois and was an American Cancer Society postdoctoral fellow at the University of California at San Francisco.
 We believe that Dr. Milligan possesses specific attributes that qualify him to serve as a member of our Board of Directors, including his executive experience and his financial expertise in the life sciences industry.